adolfohermosillo/adolfohermosillo.github.io/README.md

 ## Presentations
 1. **Hermosillo, J. A.** (October, 2023).
 “Toward a Sociopragmatics of Copula + Adjective Constructions in Spanish.” _Hispanic Linguistics Symposium, Provo, UT.
-1. **Hermosillo, J. A.** & Fernandez-Lizarrag, E. (May, 2024).
-“Toward a Sociopragmatics of Copula + Adjective Constructions in Spanish.” _Linguistic Symposium on Romance Languages_, Provo, UT.

 ## Papers